 Character defining features:

 Appendix B (PDF): Historic Context & Architectural Styles

 Appendix C (PDF): Glossary of terms

 The Design Review page provides more detailed information about the Landmark design review process.
 Once a design review application is received, Landmark Preservation staff will evaluate applications for completeness within five business days, and let you know whether the project will entail an administrative or commission/board review process.

-A pre-application meeting with Landmark Preservation staff is required for projects involving infill construction, second-floor (pop-top) and rooftop additions, additions over 900 square feet or which add more than 40% of above grade construction square footage to an existing structure, accessory dwelling unit (ADU) construction, zone-lot amendments, historic window replacement, or demolitions of Denver landmarks or structures in a historic district.
+A pre-application meeting with Landmark Preservation staff is required for projects involving infill construction, second-floor (pop-top) and rooftop additions, additions over 900 square feet or which add more than 40% of above grade construction square footage to an existing structure, accessory dwelling unit (ADU) construction, zone-lot amendments, historic window replacement, demolitions of Denver landmarks or structures in a historic district, or comprehensive sign plans.
 Complete the web pre-application review request form and upload photos and preliminary information about your project.
 If you prefer to email your application, email the pre-application review form (PDF) and all required information to Landmark Preservation staff.

 Following the pre-application review and meeting with Landmark Preservation staff, applicants may submit an infill application and required submittal materials.